kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

     pos(80, 80),
 ]);

-// -100 pixeles on every second with the left key pressed onKeyDown("left", () => {
+// -100 pixels on every second with the left key pressed onKeyDown("left", () => {
     // move() method is available because player has a pos() component player.move(-100, 0);